 The seismic event in Jajarkot has left a severe impact on Bheri Municipality, resulting in a wide range of damages encompassing both human casualties and the destruction of public and private properties.
 The impact spans personal residences, government offices, roads, water schemes, livestock, and agricultural fields.
-Tragically, on the night of the earthquake, 46 individuals lost their lives (one died during treatment), among which 36 were the permanent residents of Bheri Municipality.
+Tragically, on the night of the earthquake, 45 individuals lost their lives, among which 36 were the permanent residents of Bheri Municipality.
 Additionally, 108 individuals suffered severe injuries, needing urgent medical attention, with 40 of them referred to hospitals in Surkhet and Nepalgunj for further treatment.